 We haven't found a successful way to deter woodpeckers from pecking at our house.
 Some suggest CDs, bird reflectors, and laser lights.
 None of that has worked in my experience.
 Cement siding seems to be the best solution.
 All woodpeckers are protected under the Migratory Bird Treaty Act so shooting them is not recommended.

 It’s always a nice surprise to see a deer out the window.
 It’s not so nice when they eat your whole garden.
 Over the years, my mom has tried a variety of methods from Irish Spring soap to blood meal, and nothing has worked.
 I recommend planting varieties they do not like to eat, installing deer fencing, or being prepared to share.

-s in your yard will help naturally regulate rodent populations.
+Having snakes in your yard will help naturally regulate rodent populations.
 The catch is, rodents attract snakes.
 I recommend using other methods discussed above to handle rodent problems.
 Several species of native snakes are harmless.
 During the warmer months, though, residents need to keep a very watchful eye out for venomous snakes like rattlesnakes.
 Just about every rattlesnake I have come across, I’ve almost stepped on.
 Yes, I was actively watching for them.
 Rattlesnakes are important for the ecosystem, but they are incredibly dangerous.

 A well-groomed yard not only deters them, it allows you good visibility.
 It is also necessary to reduce fire danger.
 Snakes like piles of any material, tall grass, and things leaning against the house.
 Remove any potential hiding spots.
 Remove all water sources including leaky faucets.
 When walking around at night, always use a bright flashlight to see the ground.
 I always keep my car windows up and doors shut.
 The same goes for the house.
 Pets need to go through rattlesnake training.
 Owning a snake pole or two long shovels for safe removal is a good idea.